teuben/nemo/docs/intro1.md

        ./install_nemo
        source nemo/nemo_start.sh

+The source command can then be added to your **.cshrc** (csh shell) or **.bashrc** (linux bash) or **.bash_profile** (mac bash)

 ## Using

-The source command will have modified your shell and added a number of new commands to your unix shell.
+Your unix shell will now have been modified and a large number of new commands are available.
 Much like other unix commands these NEMO commands will:

+      * live in $NEMOBIN, e.g.                    ls $NEMOBIN
       * have a unix man page, e.g.                man mkplummer
       * have a --help option, e.g.                mkplummer --help
-      * have a help= system keyword, e.g.   mkplummer help=h
+      * have a help= system keyword, e.g.         mkplummer help=\? and describe the program keywords, e.g.   mkplummer help=h
-        to describe the program keywords
       * use unix pipes                            mkplummer - 10 | tsf -

 ## Example 1: